RianneSchouten/pyampute/README.rst

 pymice: mice in Python
 ======================

+.. role:: pyth(code)
+  :language: python

-The aim of library `pymice` is to offer the large collection of missing data methods to the Python community.
+The aim of library :pyth:`pymice` is to offer the large collection of missing data methods to the Python community.

 The intent is to create three packages of functions: